kdoore/1335GitBook/typed-variables.md

 ### Typed Variables

 When using P5js and the Khan-Academy Javascript Tutorials, variables were all of the type `var`.
 There was no distinction between different types of variables.
-However, with Processing, all variables must be declared as a specific data-type such as `int`, `float`, `boolean`, `char`, etc. Typed variables allows the computer to allocate enough memory to hold the value.
+However, with The Java Version of Processing, all variables must be declared as a specific data-type such as `int`, `float`, `boolean`, `char`, etc. Typed variables allows the computer to allocate enough memory to hold the value.

+### Type Conversion

+When our programs are executing, the system will try to convert variables to the same data-type, and there are important reasons why we need to be aware of how the system does automatic type-conversion.
+In Java, the compiler checks our code to insure our code doesn't do any auto-type conversions that might cause a mathematical error in our program.
+The compiler follows strict rules to determine the validity of our mixed-type expressions.

 ### Integers